muhaochen/seq_ppi/README.md

     }

 ## MuPIPR (NAR GaB 2020)
 Also check out the follow up work in the *NAR Genom.
-Bioinform.* paper [Mutation effect estimation on protein–protein interactions using deep contextualized representation learning](https://academic.oup.com/nargab/article/2/2/lqaa015/5781175), in which a *pre-trained neural language model* helps the PIPR architecture to estimate the point mutation effect in PPIs.
+Bioinform.* paper [Mutation effect estimation on protein–protein interactions using deep contextualized representation learning](https://academic.oup.com/nargab/article/2/2/lqaa015/5781175), in which a *pre-trained neural language model* helps the PIPR architecture to estimate the point mutation effect (e.g. estimating the change of binding affinity and the change of BSA) in PPIs.
 The released software is available at [guangyu-zhou/MuPIPR](https://github.com/guangyu-zhou/MuPIPR).